Tom Bettis

 Thomas William Bettis (March 17, 1933 – February 28, 2015) was an American professional football player and coach in the National Football League (NFL).
 He played for nine seasons as a linebacker.

 Bettis played college football for the Purdue Boilermakers, earning first-team All-American honors in 1954.
-He was selected by the Green Bay Packers in the first round of the 1955 NFL draft 5th overall.
+He was selected by the Green Bay Packers in the first round of the 1955 NFL draft with the fifth overall pick.
 He played nine seasons for the Packers, the Pittsburgh Steelers, and the Chicago Bears.
 After his playing career, Bettis went on to coach in the NFL for 30 years, including for the 1969–70 Super Bowl IV champions and the 1966–67 AFL champions, the Kansas City Chiefs.
 Bettis served as interim coach of the Chiefs in 1977 after the firing of Paul Wiggin.
 In seven games as head coach, Bettis compiled a 1–6 record, ending a 12-year stint as a coach of the Chiefs.
 He returned in 1988 to be the defensive backs coach of the Chiefs.
 He was inducted into both the Purdue University Athletic Hall of Fame and the Chicagoland Sports Hall of Fame.

 Bettis died on February 28, 2015.